-The Tower Road Streetscape project is being progressed to create a high quality, safe, attractive street to attract new business, workers, students and visitors and ensure that existing businesses are provided for.
+The Tower Road Streetscape project commenced in June 2020 and is being progressed to create a high quality, safe, attractive street to attract new business, workers, students and visitors and ensure that existing businesses are provided for.

 The aims of the Tower Road Streetscape Project are to: